Terminal/docs.terminal.ink/_pages/api/index.md

 ---

 # api.terminal.ink
-The Terminal.ink API is a free to use REST based endpoint, which accepts and returns JSON.
+The Terminal.ink API is a free to use REST based endpoint, which accepts and returns (mostly) JSON.

 The base URL is `https://api.terminal.ink/`